Hitting Programs at RPP Baseball

 • Power

 The chart above is an example of a typical baseball swing with a proper sequence from the pelvis, to the torso, to the shoulder to the hand.
 As each sequence builds on the prior, peak rotational speeds continue to build along the chain.
-An out-of-sequence hitting motion, and it happens much more often than expected, can lead to a variety of issues from opening too early to losing bat speed.
+An out-of-sequence hitting motion, and it happens much more often than expected, can lead to a variety of issues from opening too early to losing bat speed, power and adjustability.

-The reality is that every player is different in every way and each needs a different approach to developing their strength and power.
-The use of velocity -based training with our more experienced athletes allows for the to interpretation of bar speeds to allow us to better pinpoint the correct load for each athlete based off of day-to-day fatigue (for more on VBT please click here).
+The reality is that every athlete is different in every way and each needs a different approach to developing their strength and power.
+The use of velocity-based training with our more experienced athletes allows us to better pinpoint the correct load for each athlete based off of day-to-day fatigue.
+For more on VBT please click here.

 Our programming takes players out of their comfort zone and trains them in all three planes of motion.
 The following provides a brief summary of our weekly training program: